verificatum/verificatum-vec/README.md

 to a static state.
 Secondly, our particular application allow using certain optimizations and we need low-level access to these.

-Our code is not intended to be secure against side-channel attacks, since we do not need it for the applications we have in mind.
+Our code is **not intended to be secure against side-channel attacks**, since we do not need it for the applications we have in mind.
 It is the responsibility of the user to make sure that this is the case in their application.